 What is the stage of my cancer?

-What are the most common side effects associated with these treatment options?
+What are the most common side effects of these?

-Will my treatment require a stay in the hospital?
+Will I need to be in the hospital?
 If so, for how long?

-Will I need a colostomy?
-Will it be temporary or permanent?
+Will I need a temporary or permanent colostomy?

 About Lifestyle Changes